The changing mood in auto internal lightingAdd bookmark

-Automakers already know that colour and lighting goes much deeper than mere visual impression.
-A variety of emotions can be invoked by using certain colours and hues.
-At the same time, the ability to personalise and customise the interior design of a car creates a greater emotional attachment within the owner.
+Automakers already know that color and lighting goes much deeper than mere visual impression.
+A variety of emotions can be invoked by using certain colors and hues.
+At the same time, the ability to personalize and customize the interior design of a car creates a greater emotional attachment within the owner.

 For example, a landmark study in 2009, performed by BMW engineers and the Lighting Engineering Group at Ilmenau University of Technology in Munich, revealed that interior auto lighting can influence driver emotions and fatigue.

-As a result, significant growth is expected in the auto ambient lighting sector with Markets and Markets predicting that the automotive lighting market will grow at a CAGR of 10.71%, from $46.48 billion in 2016 to $96.09 billion by 2023.
+As a result, significant growth is expected in the auto ambient lighting sector with Markets and Markets predicting that the automotive lighting market will grow at a CAGR of 10.71 per cent, from $46.48bn in 2016 to $96.09bn, by 2023.

 LED lights are leading the charge, thanks to their small size, low cost, and energy efficiency.
-But there is also a trend away from single coloured lighting to designs that incorporate two, three and even four colours.
-The use of LEDs in combination with multi-colour chips expands the options even further.
+But there is also a trend away from single colored lighting to designs that incorporate two, three and even four colors.
+The use of LEDs in combination with multi-color chips expands the options even further.

 It’s likely that other light sources will start to find their niche in internal lighting too.
 Halogen, electroluminescence, and cold-cathode fluorescent (CCFT) offer specific use cases.

 At the same time, the use of different materials can create different effects, for example, matte, glossy or chrome.
-The use of surface-mount LEDs is now more cost-effective, alloing designers to place lights where it was not possible before.
-As they are five times brighter than embedded LEDs, surface-mount lighting is being used for illumination purposes as well as to create ‘3-D’ indicators and displays.
+The use of surface-mount LEDs is now more cost-effective, allowing designers to place lights where it was not possible before.
+As they are five-times brighter than embedded LEDs, surface-mount lighting is being used for illumination purposes as well as to create 3D indicators and displays.

 In future, the options are only going to become more sophisticated and complex, particularly when it comes to autonomous vehicles.
-As well as providing expanded head-up displays (HUDs), lighting will enhance the information and entertainment experience in the cockpit, as well as ensuring optimum driver concentration and comfort.
+As well as providing expanded head-up displays (HUDs), such as the augmented reality system available in the VW ID3 (above) lighting will enhance the information and entertainment experience in the cockpit, as well as ensuring optimum driver concentration and comfort.

-Auto makers are also realising that drivers prefer to adjust lighting, and lighting levels, by gesture, rather than manually, which opens up a whole new world of gesture-recognition ambient and illumination lighting.
+Automakers are also realizing that drivers prefer to adjust lighting, and lighting levels, by gesture, rather than manually, which opens up a whole new world of gesture-recognition ambient and illumination lighting.

-Of course, the interior experience will be the main focus in autonomous vehicles, setting the mood for all occupants, depending on whether they want to relax, sleep, or enjoy their infotainment choices.
+Of course, the interior experience will be the main focus in autonomous vehicles, like the Volvo 360c (above), setting the mood for all occupants, depending on whether they want to relax, sleep, or enjoy their infotainment choices.
 Ambient lighting will also be used to relay information to passengers, regarding safety, vehicle status, driving mode, navigation, places of interest, and so on, and should even respond to changes in outdoor lighting or weather conditions.